 Read Over Your Work

 Once you’ve tried to answer those more difficult questions, it is time to read over your work.
-This could include reading a passage over, double checking your equations on your calculator, or just ensuring that you have selected the correct answer.
-Depending what section you’re currently on will influence how you approach double checking your answers and work.
+This could include reading a passage over, double-checking your equations on your calculator, or just ensuring that you have selected the correct answer.
+Depending on what section you’re currently on will influence how you approach double-checking your answers and work.

 Take a Breather